JamesHands18/Project4/README.md

 ## WHAT ELSE COULD WE HAVE DONE

 - Ideally, we could have looked into the dataset's quality.
-Through Tableau we could have analysed the data from a different angle.​
+Through Tableau we could have analysed the data differently.​

   - Especially since one of the most common issues faced within machine learning is the quality of the data.​